LoopKit/loopdocs/docs/loop-3/omnipod.md

 The information and user interface for all Omnipod Pods is the same, except Omnipod 5 and DASH Pods do not require a RileyLink compatible device.
 They communicate directly with the phone through Bluetooth.

-!!! warning "O5 is in beta test"
+!!! warning "Omnipod 5 is in beta test"
     Omnipod 5 Pods should only be tested by experienced users willing to build a development branch:

     * LoopWorkspace `dev`
     * LoopWorkspace `next-dev`

-    The timing for when O5 is supported in these branches depends on when Pull Requests are merged.
+    The timing for when Omnipod 5 is supported in these branches depends on when Pull Requests are merged.

     * Please thoroughly read [Omnipod 5 Open Beta FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" } before attempting to use one of these branches.
     * Please thoroughly read [Updates in dev](../version/development.md#updates-in-dev){: target="_blank" } before attempting to use one of these branches.